seinecle/gephi-tutorials/src/main/asciidoc/en/working-with-text-en.adoc

 Another approach to go beyond single word terms (`United`, `States`) takes a different approach than n-grams.
 It says:

- "delete all in the text except for all groups of words made of nouns and adjectives, ending by a noun"
+ "delete all in the text except for groups of words made of nouns and adjectives, ending by a noun"

 -> (these are called, a bit improperly, "noun phrases")